strackovski/dir-copy/readme.md

 ### Support and requirements

 This software is tested on UNIX systems, specifically on several Linux distributions and OS X. It relies on the following components:

 * Python 2.6+
 * [zip] - zip tool for linux/osx systems
 * [boto] - Python interface to Amazon Web Services
 * [filechunkio] - multipart upload library for Python
 * [aws-cli] - cli tools for interfacing with Amazon AWS

-To upload backup snapshots to Amazon S3 buckets, you will need to install the aws-cli tools and configure the connection and authentication parameters in aws credentials file.
+To upload backup snapshots to Amazon S3 buckets, you will need to [install and configure the aws-cli tools].

 ### Version
 0.0.9